 Onglyza & Kombiglyze XR

-Onglyza and Kombiglyze XR are Type 2 diabetes medications that help the pancreas make more insulin and stop the liver from making too much glucose.
-Doctors can prescribe the drugs with other medications for better blood sugar control.
+Onglyza and Kombiglyze XR are Type 2 diabetes medications that help the pancreas produce more insulin and prevent the liver from making too much glucose.
+Doctors can prescribe them in combination with other medications for better blood sugar control.

 Our content is developed and backed by respected legal, medical and scientific experts.
 More than 30 contributors, including product liability attorneys and board-certified physicians, have reviewed our website to ensure it’s medically sound and legally accurate.